rxdvd/7chan-server/README.md

 * `npm run coverage` to check test coverage
 * `npm run dev` to run the server with `nodemon`

+### Deployment

+This server is currently deployed at https://safe-coast-17152.herokuapp.com/

 ## Project Goal

 Build a website where users can anonymously post journal entries for other people to see, comment on and react to using emojis.